Grim Dawn: Downloadable content and expansions

 On August 29, 2023, Fangs of Asterkarn, Grim Dawns third expansion was announced.
-It has been tentatively scheduled for release in 2024.
-This was subsequently pushed back to 2025.
+It was released on July 23, 2026.

 Reception

 Critical reception

 Grim Dawn received generally favorable reviews from 29 critics, according to review aggregator Metacritic.

 Leif Johnson of PC Gamer wrote: "If anything, Grim Dawn is both empowered and chained down by its retro stylings, preventing, say, the randomized levels of Diablo III and thus its endless potential for replay.
 But on the upside, none of its recent competitors deliver that old-style hack-and-slash experience so purely and so satisfyingly, and its hybrid class system makes each new jaunt a little different.
 More than once it found me playing until dawn, and my appreciation for any game that manages to do that is anything but grim."